suyax/JasmineTestify/README.md

   * should toggle side menu display when menu icon is clicked

 3. Initial Entries
-  * when the loadFeed function is called and completes, there i..*at least a single .entry element within the .feed container.
+  * when the loadFeed function is called and completes, there is at least a single .entry element within the .feed container.

 4. New Feed Selection
   * when a new feed is loaded the content changes

 5.Title Change
-  * when a new feed is loaded the title changes
+  * when a new feed is loaded the title changes (added)